 Colorado Nature at the Western Skyline

 One of the best places to breathe in the amazing views of Snowmass is the Western Skyline.
 Between Snowmass and Aspen lies Owl Creek Road.
-This off the main trail road winds up and over rolling hills and through a massive pasture.
-In the summertime you will see the rolling green grass and wildflowers strewn across this open pasture.
+This off-the-main trail road winds up and over rolling hills and through a massive pasture.
+In the summertime, you will see the rolling green grass and wildflowers strewn across this open pasture.
 In the winter, this pasture is covered in a fine layer of snow that puts you in a painting of Americana.
 If you are looking for more views than just the greenery, you will also see many different examples of the wildlife that calls Snowmass home.
 You will see everything from horses and elk that roam the pasture to smaller critters that love the trees and hollows around the pasture.
 If you are lucky, you may even see a bear or two in the summer.
 This area is capped off with a beautiful red barn that just sums up the countryside beauty of Snowmass.

 The Ice Age

 The Ice Age is one of the most fun and historic views in all of Snowmass.
 This view starts by traveling up to Snowmass’ Sam’s Knob.
-Sam’s Knob is a well-known ski lift during the winter, but in the summertime it will serve as a portal to an ancient world.
+Sam’s Knob is a well-known ski lift during the winter, but in the summertime, it will serve as a portal to an ancient world.
 Looking off of Sam’s Knob, you will see lines of aspen trees and a nearly perfectly round lake below.
 This lake is Ziegler Reservoir, which is a repository for thousands of perfectly preserved fossils of Ice Age animals.
 The fossils include hulking animals such as mastodons and ancient camels.
 These fossils were discovered in 2010 by accident by a bulldozer operator who was not expecting to find anything but more dirt.
 This is a truly unique experience that you must see while you are in Snowmass.
-Due to the large amount of water in the area, you will also be able to see birds, elk, and more around this area.
+Due to a large amount of water in the area, you will also be able to see birds, elk, and more around this area.

 One of the best lookouts in all of Snowmass looks out to Mount Daly.
 The lookout point is just one mile into the flat and easy Ditch Trail and offers major rewards of pristine views of the greenery around Snowmass.
 This trail is not a difficult one to climb and offers an amazing payoff for little to no effort.
 The lookout gives visitors looks at the Colorado wildlife of magical Snowmass Creek Valley.
 This is one place where visitors are likely to see large birds that call Snowmass home.
 The golden eagle loves this area, so make sure you look high in the trees for this majestic bird.